metio/terraform-provider-k8s/docs/data-sources/k8s_mariadb_com_maria_db_v1alpha1_manifest.md

 Optional:

 - `metadata` (Attributes) Metadata defines additional metadata for the Galera recovery Jobs. (see [below for nested schema](#nestedatt--spec--galera--recovery--job--metadata))
-- `pod_affinity` (Boolean) PodAffinity indicates whether the recovery Jobs should run in the same Node as the MariaDB Pods.
-It defaults to true.
 - `resources` (Attributes) Resouces describes the compute resource requirements. (see [below for nested schema](#nestedatt--spec--galera--recovery--job--resources))

 <a id="nestedatt--spec--galera--recovery--job--metadata"></a>